-They are fluffy, so satisfying, and delicious!
+These healthy waffles are fluffy, satisfying, and SO delicious!

-Ingredients for Gluten-Free Waffles
+Ingredients for Vegan Gluten-Free Waffles

 - Baking powder